IhateCreatingUserNames2/Aira/README.md

-# 🌐 AuraHub (AIRA Hub)
+# 🌐 AiraHub (AIRA Hub)

-AuraHub is the central node of the AIRA Network — a decentralized discovery and interaction system for AI agents.
+AiraHub is the central node of the AIRA Network — a decentralized discovery and interaction system for AI agents.
 It enables agents with different architectures to register, discover each other, and share tools or skills in real-time.

 ## 🌟 Key Features